 As borders reopen to international tourists, some countries already require travel insurance for entry.
-This requirement reduces the spread of COVID-19 and keeps you and your fellow travelers safe.
-Travel insurance may cover many expenses related to COVID, like mandatory quarantine, screenings and hospitalizations.
+This requirement reduces the spread of Covid and keeps you and your fellow travelers safe.
+Travel insurance may cover many expenses related to Covid, like mandatory quarantine, screenings and hospitalizations.
 When travelers have access to these benefits, their risk of spreading the virus in the destination country or carrying it back home decreases.

 Even if your destination doesn’t require travel insurance, it’s still a good safeguard for travelers.
-Whether you’re a student looking to conduct research abroad, a business executive trying to broker a big overseas deal, or a tourist on a vacation, you can find COVID coverage options that suit your needs.
+Whether you’re a student looking to conduct research abroad, a business executive trying to broker a big overseas deal, or a tourist on a vacation, you can find Covid coverage options that suit your needs.

-COVID-19 protocols & standards
+COVID-19 Protocols & Standards

 Consider how the safety standards and protocol differ between your home and destination countries.
 Most airlines, lodging accommodations, and restaurants have implemented strict standards for cleanliness and social distancing, which follows their home country’s official guidelines.

 The world’s grappling with the best ways to keep people safe during a pandemic, but every country has unique challenges, limitations and resources.
 If you’re planning on traveling internationally, be mindful of the protocols in your destination country and every place you visit within its borders.

 Trend of COVID-19 Cases